ChicagoCityscape/api/README.md

 https://www.chicagocityscape.com/api/index.php
 ````

-*Parcels API* - returns a GeoJSON dataset of Cook County parcels within a radius (in feet) of a WGS84 geographic coordinate, or inside a bounding box passed to the API as a GeoJSON polygon.
+*Parcels API* - returns a GeoJSON dataset of Cook County parcels (2015 tax year) within a radius (in feet) of a WGS84 geographic coordinate, or inside a bounding box passed to the API as a GeoJSON polygon.
 ````
 https://www.chicagocityscape.com/api/parcels.php
 ````